This unit is fully online and is only available for enrolment through the College of Arts, Law and Education online registration process:

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-A fee waiver applies to students who study this unit as part of the Diploma of Family History or another faculty approved course in 2016
+HECS Scholarships may be available for domestic students who study this unit as part of the Diploma of Family History or another College approved course in 2017.

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

 You cannot enrol in this unit as well as the following: